CSzido/CSzido/README.md

 - 👋 Hi, I’m @CSzido
 - 👀 I’m interested in software developement and robotics
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently Building a programming language
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on everything that will improve the future
-- 📫 How to reach me ...
+- 📫 How to reach me bd119906@gmail.com

 <!---
 CSzido/CSzido is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.